 I agree wholeheartedly with these sentiments.
 Our evangelical churches, if they are to survive and prosper in the 21st century need to become places where questioning and debate are welcomed.

 After all, scripture tells us that the Jews of Berea were commended in the book of Acts because: “they examined the Scriptures every day to see if what Paul said was true.
 As a result, many of them believed.”

-Sadly, many of today’s church leaders foster a culture that is far removed from one which commends those who question their teachings.
+Sadly, many of Scotland's evangelical church leaders foster a 'culture of compliance' that is far removed from one which commends those who question their teachings.

 Scripture calls believers to ‘contend for the faith’, something which is more urgently required than at any time in the history of the church.
 If Christians cannot even ask the hard questions of themselves, how are they going to be able to ‘contend for the faith’ in a hostile world..........simple really!